-I began designing and making bridal accessories for my own wedding in 2009 and I’m incredibly lucky to still be creating accessories for weddings all over the world more than 10 years on.
+I began designing and making bridal accessories for my own wedding in 2009 and I’m incredibly lucky to still be creating headpieces and wedding accessories for brides all over the world more than 10 years on.

-I’m inspired by my brides and by the natural world to create thoughtfully designed handcrafted pieces that have an eye on wedding and fashion trends but also retain a timeless classic feel.
+I’m inspired by my brides and by the natural world to create thoughtfully designed handcrafted wedding headdresses that have an eye on bridal and fashion trends but also retain a timeless classic feel.
+My wedding hair accessories are particularly inspired by the delicate vines, flowers and botanicals of the meadows and hedgerows of the English countryside and have a wild, deconstructed bohemian feel.

-I take a considered approach to every piece I design and make, using only the most beautiful, high quality materials to carefully create delicate, comfortable pieces that are not only a joy to wear on your wedding day but are designed to be worn long afterwards and treasured by generations to come.
+From hairpins to headbands, hairvines to combs, I take a considered approach to every piece I design and make, using only the most beautiful, high quality materials to carefully create delicate, comfortable bridal hair accessories that are not only a joy to wear on your wedding day but are designed to be worn long afterwards and treasured by generations to come.

 I work in a light, airy and welcoming workshop and consultation space in Exchange Place Studios, a striking Art Deco building in Sheffield in the north of England.
 It was originally built for WH Smith in the 1920s and now houses more than 60 studios inhabited by an eclectic mix of artists, jewellers and artisans.